sassafrastech/gather-docs/_includes/faqs/technical.md

 #### I've heard Rails applications can be hosted for free on Heroku.
 How about that?

-Heroku's free tier is designed for experimentation, not production use, and Gather is a beefy enough application that your users' experience will likely not be good on Heroku's free tier.
+Heroku's free tier is designed for experimentation, not production use, and Gather is a beefy enough application that your members' experience will likely not be good on Heroku's free tier.
 Some considerations:

 * 512mb of memory is low for a production Rails application.
 If the server runs out of memory you'll have downtime and user frustration.
-* Free tier instances go to sleep after 30 minutes idle and they are slow (~20s) to start up again, which will also be frustrating for users.
+* Free tier instances go to sleep after 30 minutes idle and they are slow (~20s) to start up again, which will also be frustrating for members.
-* Free tier instances also don't support HTTPS, so security user profile and billing account data will be transmitted unencrypted.
+* Free tier instances also don't support HTTPS, so user profile and billing account data will be transmitted unencrypted.
 * Also, once you start digging into the requisite add-ons (email, database, image processing, caching, full-text search (coming soon), monitoring) you will likely find that costs start mounting up.

 Then there is support.
 As mentioned above, maintaining a production web application is not a trivial matter.
 (We like to say a web application is more like a dog than a hammer!)
 Heroku helps with some maintenance tasks but not all of them.